MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 |**Hybrid**|From your dev environment build Docker image in Azure, without Docker installed.|Code: git clone code to dev environment (without Docker).<br><br> Build: VS Code (with extensions), Azure CLI. <br><br> Push: To Azure Container Registry <br><br> Deploy: To Azure service from registry.|
 |**Azure**|All in the cloud, using Azure Cloud Shell to build code from GitHub repo.| Code: git clone GitHub repo to Azure Cloud Shell.<br><br>Build: In Azure Cloud Shell, use Azure CLI or Docker CLI.<br><br>Push: To registry like Azure Container Registry, Docker Hub, or private registry.<br><br>Deploy: To Azure service from registry.|

-The end goal of these workflows is a container running in one of the Azure resources supporting Docker containers as listed in the next section.
+The end goal of these workflows is to have a container running in one of the Azure resources supporting Docker containers as listed in the next section.

-A "dev environment" can be your local workstation with Visual Studio Code or PyCharm, [Codespaces][1] (a development environment that's hosted in the cloud), or [Visual Studio Dev Containers][2] (a container as a development environment).
+A dev environment can be your local workstation with Visual Studio Code or PyCharm, [Codespaces][1] (a development environment that's hosted in the cloud), or [Visual Studio Dev Containers][2] (a container as a development environment).

 ## Deployment container options in Azure